 Blow that and the customers you have now, or any new ones you might have acquired will either stay home and order online, or shop from a competitor - anyone but you.

-Customer experience management has many parts; look for those on this list you are guilty of and fix them before it is too late.
+Customer service experience management has many parts; look for those on this list you are guilty of and fix them before it is too late.

 Get our weekly newsletter updates.
 Read our mailing consent T&Cs here